Shao-Feng/kmscube/README.md

 minigbm is not built by default in 1A repo (only gralloc will be built).

-Patch Kernel
+Patch Kernel (For using EnableDrmCommit API to syncing with HWC)
 ==========

+If using "ResetDrmMaster", no Kernel patch is needed. the DRM master will be switch smoothly between KMSCube and DrmMaster.

+If using EnableDrmCommit API to syncing with HWC,

-A kernel patch must be applyed. https://android.intel.com/#/c/639800/4
+a kernel patch must be applyed. https://android.intel.com/#/c/639800/4

 Enter the kernel forlder and cherrypick the patch.